ThiemenSiemensmaRUG/RugBotSim/README.md

-# SourceSeekingRobots
+# RugBot
-Source Seeking Algorithms for a swarm of miniature robots.
-Simulation in Webots and Experiments using robot RugRobot.
+Swarm of miniature robots.
+Simulated version of RugBot in WeBots